lethain/staff-eng/src/markdown/guides/staff-projects.md

 *   [Duretti Hirpa](https://staffeng.com/stories/duretti-hirpa ), “I was hired in at Staff, so no.”
 *   [Joy Ebertz](https://staffeng.com/stories/joy-ebertz), “I actually didn’t really have a Staff Project.”
-*   [Diana Pojar](https://staffeng.com/stories/diana-pojar), “No, I did not have an assigned ‘Staff Project’ and that is not something that it’s part of the promotion process at Slack.”
+*   [Diana Pojar](https://staffeng.com/stories/diana-pojar), “No, I did not have an assigned ‘Staff Project’ and that is not something that is part of the promotion process at Slack.”

 Some folks were even skeptical of the Staff project concept overall.
 [Nelson Elhage](https://staffeng.com/stories/nelson-elhage ) said,